SmartDyspnea/smartdyspnea-docs/angular-widgets/README.md

 # SmartDyspnea - Angular widgets

-We provide a native angular implementation of our audio test that can be easily installed from npm and integrated into an existing angular application.
+We provide a native angular implementation of our audio respiratory test that can be easily installed from npm and integrated into an existing angular application.

 ## npm repositories